 Once you do that, chances are you’ll have plenty of room in your drawers, baskets, bins and on your shelves for the items you want to organize and store there.

-2. Declutter baskets, drawers, cabinets, and shelves of items you no longer need, use, or love, ONE AT A TIME.
+2. Declutter baskets, drawers, cabinets, and shelves of items you no longer need, use, or love, one at a time.

-Let me state that another way, declutter the room you have chosen to start with one basket, one shelf, one drawer, and one pile at a time.
+Declutter the room you have chosen to start with one basket, one shelf, one drawer, and one pile at a time.

 Do a little bit each day.
 Make it part of your daily routine.

 “It’s not what we do once in a while that shapes our lives.
-It’s what we do consistently. ~Tony Robbins
+It’s what we do consistently.” ~Tony Robbins

 Don’t burn yourself out (and give up altogether) by trying to declutter everything at once.